delton137/delton137.github.io/_posts/2024-04-01-covid-denial.md

 ---
 substacktitle:  All of these things about COVID-19 can be true (this is scary)
+title: "All of these things about COVID-19 can be true (this is scary)"
 layout: redirected
 sitemap: false
 permalink: substack28